Best Mouse for League of Legends

 Originally this was just called ‘G Pro’, but to avoid confusion with the G Pro Wireless that came behind it (and has a completely different shape) people often refer to it as ‘G Pro Wired’, even though it’s officially called ‘G Pro Gaming Mouse’.
 What’s in a name, right?

-In any case: this small mouse was quickly adopted by professional gamers as their main piece of kit, and even though its popularity has faded over the years, this small ambidextrous mouse (with a shape that’s often lovingly referred to as ‘an egg shape’) still remains popular, with many people asking for a modern wireless iteration of this particular design.
+In any case: this small mouse was quickly adopted by professional gamers as their main piece of kit, and even though its popularity has faded over the years, this small ambidextrous mouse (with a shape that’s often lovingly referred to as ‘an egg shape’) still remains popular.
 Recent models of the G Pro Gaming Mouse feature Logitech’s flagship HERO sensor and have an improved cable compared to the early 3366 versions, so if you’re planning on buying this one it’s a good idea to look out for these changes, as the improved cable does make for a much more pleasant experience.

 If you love smaller ambidextrous mice and/or you’re someone who mains a fingertip (of fingertip inspired) grip then this could very well be the mouse of choice for you.
 It’s a great ‘no nonsense’ compact gaming mouse.